DanielBatesUK/photo-gallery/README.md

 ## Story

 I was getting married.
-We thought it would be good to have a place where our guests could share with us and upload their photos; of our special day.
+We thought it would be good idea to have a place where our guests could upload, and share with us their photos; of our special day.
 Therefore, I made this.
-And, thankfully, it worked very for us.
+And, thankfully, it worked very well for us.
 I wouldn't dare call myself a 'programmer', I'm just a hobbyist.
 I have no doubt there are many things I'm doing wrong, or can be done way more efficiently.
 So I please be kind.

 ## Author